ellakoa/postcard-poem/content/posts/poppy-lanterns.md

 ---
 title: Poppy Lanterns
-description: "111"
+description: >
+  Poppies are one of a handful of flowers that close at night.
+T I discovered on a sunny July evening.

+  My husband had arrived home from work and mentioned he had seen a glorious field of poppies on his travels.

+  How could I not visit?
+Camera in hand off we set.
+It was now late evening and we found the field to be bathed in the last of the setting sun's golden rays.
+The poppies had closed up shop for the day, it is apparently what they do and in this seemingly simple act, the field appeared to glow with little red lights.
+How enchanting.

+  I like to think this is their act of remembrance.
 aspect: landscape
 image: /img/beyond-pebbles-face-kingsdown.jpg
 metaImage: /img/beyond-pebbles-face-kingsdown.jpg
 alt: "111"
-poem: |
+poem: |+
+  Poppies open in the morning light
+  Then close again before twilight
+  Fields of red, a patch, or just one
-  Poppies shine
+  Poppies shine with hope
-  in the morning light
+   in the morning sun

-  Delicate petals
-  eager and bright
-  In a golden haze
+  As daylight fades in a golden haze
-  as daylight fades
+  Across the fields red embers blaze
+  Some petals, spent, drift gently down
+  Caught by a breeze
+  rest on the ground

-  Poppy petals cup their face
+  Those left behind cup their face
-  in a tender embrace
+  Closing up in a tender embrace.
   Silence falls as the evening stills
-  Poppy lanterns light up the fields.
+  Poppy lanterns light up the fields

 alignPoemLeft: false
 address: "111"
 stamp: /img/beyond-pebbles-face-kingsdown.jpg